mirage/rosetta/README.md

-Rosetta - universal decoder of an encoding to Unicode
+Rosetta - universal decoder of an encoded flow to Unicode
 -----------------------------------------------------

 Rosetta is a merge-point between [uuuu](https://github.com/dinosaure/uuuu),